SamuelEspinal/RPG-Game/README.md

 ## 🏆 Credits

-This project was developed entirely by me, including:
+This project was developed with the help of a youtube tutorial series, it includes:

 - **Code**: Written in Java.
 - **Art**: Hand-drawn pixel art for characters, environments, and animations.
 - **Music**: Original soundtrack composed to enhance the game's atmosphere.

-Special thanks to RyiSnow on YouTube with his tutorials that supported my journey:
+Special thanks to RyiSnow on YouTube with his tutorials that supported my journey.
+Please go subscribe and show his hard work love:

 - **RyiSnow** [YouTube Channel](https://www.youtube.com/@RyiSnow)